 The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in New Braunfels who indicated, in the 2010 census, that they had access to vehicles, produced interesting findings.
-Specifically, the percentage of individuals of African American and Hispanic descent that came in contact with the police was higher than the percentage of African American and Hispanic households in New Braunfels that claimed, in the 2010 census, to have access to vehicles.
-With respect to Caucasians, a lower percentage of contacts were detected.
-That is, the percentage of Caucasian drivers that came in contact with the police in 2017 was lower than the percentage of Caucasian households in New Braunfels with access to vehicles.
+Specifically, the percentage of Blacks and Hispanics that came in contact with the police was higher than the percentage of Black and Hispanic households in New Braunfels that claimed, in the 2010 census, to have access to vehicles.
+With respect to Whites, a lower percentage of contacts were detected.
+That is, the percentage of Whites drivers that came in contact with the police in 2018 was the lower than the percentage of White households in New Braunfels with access to vehicles.